pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 Here's all we need to know about polynomials right now:

+They take a number from us, and give us back a number.

+Okay, that's too simple.
+Let's beef it up:

+They take a number from us, call it "x", and give us back a number.

+That's a little better.
+Here's another step:

+They take a number from us, call it "x", and use math on that "x" to give us back a number.

+Still pretty simple.
+Let's get a tiny bit more specific about the "use math" part:

 They take a number, call it x, and return a number that they make by adding things to x and multiplying x by other things and sometimes multiplying x by itself.

+Nothing there that's especially hard to follow, even for me.

 "Multiplying x by itself" is usually called "putting a small number to the right of x called an 'exponent'".
-So x^2 is another way of saying "x times x", which as a programmer I like to show as "x * x."
+So x^2 is another way of saying "x times x", which as a programmer I like to show as "x * x" because my computer keyboard doesn't have a good multiplication symbol. x^2 has 2 for the exponent, and x^3 has 3 for the exponent.

 No kidding, dumbass!

+Anyway, polynomials take your x and add some number to it and then multiply it by things and sometimes use various exponents on it as well.

+Start Simpler

 For me, the easiest way to think about polynomials is not to think about them at all.